SteveBarnett/human-centred/_posts/2022-12-12-more-accessible-headings.md

 - `h1` could be the first heading on the page.
 - Headings should only increase by one level down each branch of the DOM.
 - Headings **must** describe the topic or purpose of content immediately after it.
+- Heading elements **nust** only be used semantically, not for presentation.

-- Text that looks like a heading **must** be marked up as a heading.
+Note: check text that looks like a heading but is not a heading element.
+Should it be a heading element?
+Should it look like body copy?

 ## Summary